Melonl/Hexo-Theme-MoeIcarus/README.md

 **Use banner image in article detail page**

-add `banner: image-url` to md file of article, like this:
+Add `banner: image-url` to md file of article, like this:
 ```
 ---
 title: Hello World